-- a) Children in public care or fostered under an arrangement made by the local authority or children previously looked after by a Local Authority. (see note 2) - b) Children who were in state care outside of England and were then adopted. - C) Pupils without an EHC plan but who have Special Educational Needs, or with exceptional medical or mobility needs, that can only be met at a specific school.
+www.leeds.gov.uk/schools-and-education/schools-admissions/apply-for-a-primaryschool a) Children in public care or fostered under an arrangement made by the local authority or children previously looked after by a Local Authority. (see note 2)

+b) Pupils without an EHC plan but who have Special Educational Needs, or with exceptional medical or mobility needs, that can only be met at a specific school.
 (See note 3).